 Isle Of May

 Anstruther offers boat trips out to the Isle Of May, where during the summer months you can spot puffins, and between April and September enjoy the abundant wildlife on and around the island.
-This is one of the best wildlife tours you can take in this part of Scotland, and we are definitely planning to do it at some point!
+This is one of the best wildlife tours you can take in this part of Scotland, and I highly recommend it!

 Like most places in Scotland, Fife is home to various castles, and although most of them aren’t iconic compared to a lot of Scotland’s famous castles, they would be worth a visit if you have time.
 Aberdour Castle is actually debatably Scotland’s oldest castle that’s still standing, dated from around 1200.
 Aberdour itself looks like a really charming village with a seaside resort, however when we passed through, it was absolutely packed and we decided not to stop.

-And although I haven’t been a fan of what I’ve seen in Kirkcaldy (it’s just a typical large residential town that feels quite industrial, in my opinion), nearby Dysart houses Ravenscraig Castle, which has links to Orkney.
+And although I haven’t been a fan of what I’ve seen in Kirkcaldy (it’s just a typical large residential town that feels quite industrial, in my opinion), it’s home to Ravenscraig Castle, which has links to Orkney.
 The building was passed to and completed by William Sinclair, Earl Of Orkney, who also built Rosslyn Castle just outside Edinburgh.

 Not forgetting, of course, St. Andrews Castle on the coast.